touyou/sidepanel-fallback/CONTRIBUTING.md

 - Node.js 16+ and npm 7+
 - Git
-- ESLint and Prettier extensions for VS Code (recommended)
+- Code editor with ESLint and Prettier support (recommended)

 ### Getting Started